oislen/RandomDataGeneration/README.md

 # RandomDataGeneration

 ## TODO:
-1. code underlying relationships between transaction status and user behaviour for non-zero transactions (possibly wrap within a single function call applied over lambda)
+1. revise underlying relationships between transaction status and user behaviour for non-zero transactions
-   1. Users with excess number of devices, ips, cards
-   2. Users with shared devices, ips and cards
-   3. Infrequent domain names
+   1. wrap all logic within a single function and call over .apply with lambda
 2. expand to include other countries and continents (possibly combine all country information into a single file)
 3. add unittests
 4. deploy on aws ec2 instance